 Privacy and embed settings

 Videos set to “Only people with the private link” and “Hide this video from vimeo.com” privacy will be set to “Only Me” instead.
 If your account is in Private Mode and you lapse, all your videos will be set to the "Only Me" setting.
+Videos with a password will keep the password until you change your settings, but passwords cannot be added to videos once you're on a Basic account.

 Any videos with custom embed settings will revert to the default embed options for Basic accounts.
 If you have domain-level privacy set on your video, your embed privacy setting will be changed to “Nowhere.”
 That means you will need to change the setting to “Anywhere” in order to keep it embedded.